bertiebertolo/Auto_BLASTp/README.md

      https://github.com/bertiebertolo/Auto_BLASTp.git

 5. **Create a Python Environment**:
    - Create a new conda environment for this project.
-Run the following command in the Jupyter Terminal:
+Run the following command in the VS code Terminal, this can be done by selecting "View > Terminal" from the menu bar:
-   - Create the enviroment:
+   - Create the enviroment by copying and pasting this:
      ```bash
      conda create --name blastp_env python=3.10.15
      ```